Q1 results: RIL, Wipro, Axis Bank, HCL Tech, others to post earnings next week; check date - BusinessToday

 Earnings season kicked off this past week with a muted set of numbers from Tata Consultancy Services (TCS).
 The consensus expectations are low this time around, with the NSE benchmark Nifty anticipated to clock a mere 4-6 per cent year-on-year (YoY) growth in earnings for the June quarter.
 Index constituents such as HDFC Bank, ICICI Bank and Bharti Airtel Ltd expected to drive the growth.
-The coming week will see IT companies such as HCL Technologies Ltd (HCL Tech), Wipro and Tech Mahindra Bank, oil-to-telecom major Reliance Industries and private lenders such as HDFC Bank, Axis bank and ICICI Bank announcing their quarterly results next week (including weekend).
+The coming week will see IT companies such as HCL Technologies Ltd (HCL Tech), Wipro and Tech Mahindra Bank, oil-to-telecom major Reliance Industries and private lenders such as HDFC Bank, Axis bank and ICICI Bank announcing their quarterly results (including weekend).
 Below is the earnings schedule for the next one week starting Monday:

 Q1 results next week: